-Note 16 - Subsequent Events
+Note 15 - Subsequent Events

-The Board enacted a resolution authorizing the issuance of notes in anticipation of state school aid through the Michigan Finance Authority for the fiscal 2013/2014 school year.
-The amount of the borrowing cannot exceed \$125,000, with an interest rate of 1.11%.
+The Board enacted a resolution authorizing the issuance of notes in anticipation of state school aid through the Michigan Finance Authority for the fiscal 2014/2015 school year.
+The amount of the borrowing cannot exceed \$90,000.

-Required Supplementary Information Budgetary Comparison Schedule - General Fund Year Ended June 30, 2013
+Required Supplementary Information Budgetary Comparison Schedule-General Fund For the Year Ended June 30, 2014